META PC logo

 • Insert the USB flash drive into this specific port

-STEP 4: START THE BIOS FLASHBACK PROCESS
+STEP FOUR: START THE BIOS FLASHBACK PROCESS

 • Find the BIOS Flashback button on the rear I/O panel